devbisme/skidl/docs/index.md

 ```

 You can also connect a pin directly to another pin.
-In this case, an *implicit net* will be created between the pins that can be
+In this case, an *implicit net* will be created between the pins that you can
-accessed using the `net` attribute of either part pin:
+access using the `net` attribute of either part pin:

 ```terminal
 >>> pic10['.*GP1'] += pic10['.*GP2']  # Connect two pins together.